 Once again it took a World War to halt the Amersham Band’s activity, but at the end of it, there was, again, not enough interest to re-start the Band.
 The instruments, which had been put into storage, were sold, together with the hut.
 Debts were paid off and the Band was again put to rest.

 In 1976 at an Amersham Town Council meeting it was suggested that the Band should again be re-formed.
 There were no instruments and no money, but dogged determination, local financial help and enthusiasm saw the Band re-born in 1977, just too late for the Queen’s Silver Jubilee.
 The Band has since developed steadily, regularly visiting Amersham’s twin town, Bensheim, and performing frequent summer concerts in the Memorial Gardens.
 The band also started to compete in contests at the regional level, reaching the finals of the National Brass Band championships at the Royal Albert Hall for the first time in 2000.

 In more recent times the band has seen considerable success, launching a training band with the help of lottery funding.
 With growing numbers of players, this subsequently developed into a second full-strength band, Amersham Community Brass, together with a Beginner Group.
-Membership across all the bands today exceeds 75 players.
-The main Amersham Band has released several CDs and has reached the National Finals on a number of occasions, progressing up to the Second Section for the first time in its history.
+The band launched a third band, Amersham Concert Brass in 2020 and membership across all the bands today exceeds 120 players.
+The main Amersham Band has released several CDs and has reached the National Finals of the Brass band Championships on a number of occasions, progressing up to the Championship Section for the first time in its history.